Certified Autism Center TM

 Service animals must be house broken and remain on a leash or harness and under the control of their handler at all times.
 Guests whose service animal demonstrates aggressive and/or annoying actions toward a Guest or Team Member will be directed to remove the animal from the park.

 Service animals are welcome in most locations of the park.
-None of our rides are equipped or designed for accessibility to service animals.
+However, park Team Members will not take responsibility for, or provide care to any service animal.
 Therefore, a member of your party must be available to stay with the animal while you ride.